 The outline of our experiment is as follows.
 We will capture some live packets, and to understand what is inside those packets, we will analyze those packets by dissecting them.
 Sounds surgical?
 Yup, it is.
 J

 Now we are ready to capture the packets passing through our NIC.
-By setting the filter to “port 80”, we have instructed Wireshark to capture only those packets that are because of http traffic (remember that we were always told that the default http port is 80!).
-Now click on the Start button on Capture Options window.
-You may see some packets in Wireshark if any program in your PC is accessing http traffic in the background; let’s not focus on that.
-Now open your browser and try to access http://google.com and now you should be seeing lot many packets getting captured in Wireshark.
+By setting the filter to “port 80”, we have instructed Wireshark to capture only those packets that are because of HTTP traffic (remember that we were always told that the default HTTP port is 80!).
+Now click on the Start button on the Capture Options window.
+You may see some packets in Wireshark if any program in your PC is accessing HTTP traffic in the background; let’s not focus on that.
+Now open your browser and try to access google and now you should be seeing a lot many packets getting captured in Wireshark.
 See the snapshot as follows.

 Let’s start analyzing the captured packets.
-First of all, find the first instance of http packet that has GET / HTTP/1.1 in its Info field.
+First of all, find the first instance of the HTTP packet that has GET / HTTP/1.1 in its Info field.
 In the above snapshot, it’s shown in blue.
-If we take a closer look, we see that this packet has the headers of the all the 5 layers of the Internet Protocol stack.
+If we take a closer look, we see that this packet has the headers of all 5 layers of the Internet Protocol stack.

-Layer 2 – It is the Data Link layer.
-In this packet, we can see that Ethernet II is used as data link layer protocol.
+It is the Data Link layer.
+In this packet, we can see that Ethernet II is used as a data link layer protocol.
 We can find the MAC address of the source and destination in this header.

-Layer 3 – It is the Network layer.
-In this packet, we see that IP is used as Network layer protocol.
+It is the Network layer.
+In this packet, we see that IP is used as a network layer protocol.
 We can see the source and destination IP in this header.

-Layer 4 – It is the Transport layer.
-In this packet, TCP is used as Transport layer protocol.
+It is the Transport layer.
+In this packet, TCP is used as a Transport layer protocol.
 We can find the source and destination ports in this header.

-Layer 5 – It is the Application layer.
-In this packet, HTTP is used as Application layer protocol.
+It is the Application layer.
+In this packet, HTTP is used as an Application layer protocol.

 Let’s explore one of the layers.
-Other layers can be explored further in the similar fashion.
-If we expand the Layer 5 i.e. HTTP header, it looks as follows.
+Other layers can be explored further similarly.
+If we expand Layer 5 i.e. HTTP header, it looks as follows.

-Here we see that Host is mentioned as google.com that is what we tried to access from browser.
-User Agent field of the HTTP header shows the browser details.
-In my case, it is Mozilla Firefox as evidenced from this header.
-Destination IP 18.104.22.168 should be one of the IP addresses assigned to Google server where the web server is hosted.
+Here we see that the Host is mentioned as google.com which is what we tried to access from a browser.
+The user-Agent field of the HTTP header shows the browser details.
+In my case, it is Mozilla Firefox as evidenced by this header.
+Destination IP 126.96.36.199 should be one of the IP addresses assigned to the Google server where the webserver is hosted.
 It can be verified using a very handy utility command “nslookup”.
-The details of the other fields can be explored in the headers of the HTTP, TCP, IP, Ethernet II protocols.
-Some of the interesting fields are – Differentiated Services Field (also known as QoS field) in IP header, Window size in TCP header etc.
+The details of the other fields can be explored in the headers of the HTTP, TCP, IP, and Ethernet II protocols.
+Some interesting fields are – Differentiated Services Field (also known as QoS field) in the IP header, Window size in the TCP header, etc.